 Period pain is a topic that is rarely addressed.
 It’s the ‘dark side’ of periods that unfortunately is surrounded by silence.
-According to registered charity Women’s Health Concern, around 80% of menstruators experience period pain at some stage in their lifetime.
+According to research by registered charity Women’s Health Concern, around 80% of women and people with periods experience period pain at some stage in their lifetime.
 A further 5% to 10% get such severe pain that it disrupts their day to day life.

 With statistics such as these, it’s surprising that people are still suffering in silence.
 You only have to look at average diagnosis times for conditions such as endometriosis, or hear first-hand stories, to get an idea of how this appears to be the case.

 ‘Period pains’ is a general and broad topic.
 It’s important to peel back the lid to unearth topics that we need to talk about.

 For a start, there are different types of period pain.
 It could be in relation to breast pain, bloating pains, lower back pain or menstrual cramps.
 Even migraines!
 These pains can occur anytime during the menstrual cycle (from ovulation through to after your period has finished).
 You might get one of these symptoms, a few of them, or none at all.

 Then there’s the severity.
 This can greatly vary from person to person.
 It can also sometimes change at different intervals of your life.
 Pain very much varies from mild and manageable to very severe.
 Severe pains can leave sufferers bed bound and curled up in agony.
 In some cases, people can even feel faint due to the severity of the pain.

 Depending on the severity, period pains can also be a sign of an underlying condition or imbalance.
 Conditions such as endometriosis, fibroids and adenomyosis are often linked to severe pains that can occur during the menstrual cycle.